Coherent measurements in quantum metrology: Introduction

 A general framework to estimate a parameter involves a suitable probe and an interaction that physically manifests the parameter.
 The probe, initially in state $\varrho$, acquires some information about the parameter, $\phi$, yielding the encoded state $\varrho_{\phi}$, which is then read out by some convenient strategy.
 The estimation process depends on how much information about the parameter is encoded in the probe.
 The precision of the estimation protocol, which can be saturated in a large number of trials, is limited by the Cram\'{e}r-Rao relation~\cite{Cramer, Rao, Kullback}, in which the root mean square error, $\Delta \phi$, associated with an unbiased estimator, is bounded by the Fisher information~\cite{Fisher}, $\fisher$, as $\Delta \phi \geq 1/\sqrt{\fisher}$.
 Fisher information is a key concept in metrology and gives us knowledge about the effectiveness of a parameter estimation protocol.
 Measuring the encoded probe state affords the probability distribution $p_\phi(x)$, from which $\fisher$ can be computed directly from its definition, $\fisher = \sum_x p_{\phi}(x) [\partial_\phi \ln p_{\phi}(x) ]^2$ (for discrete outcomes $x$).
 The quantum Fisher information (QFI) is defined as the maximum of $\fisher$ over all possible measurements, and to attain it we need to employ a readout procedure that yields an appropriate distribution $p_\phi(x)$.

 A valuable ingredient in parameter estimation is the use of correlated probes, which can be employed to improve the estimation.
 For instance, in the quantum case nonclassical correlations offer considerable advantages in quantum metrology~\cite{Maccone, Maccone1, Maccone2} even in noisy scenarios~\cite{Modi, Escher1, Escher2}.
 Such studies are tractable because QFI can be computed using only the initial probe state and the generator of the encoding~\cite{Caves, Caves2, Luo0, Paris, Hayashi}.
-In this Letter we address the need for correlations in the readout procedure, that is, the need for entangling measurements to produce a suitable $p_\phi(x)$.
+Regarding the readout strategy in quantum metrology, in Ref.~\cite{Ballester1} it was found that entangled measurements were important for the optimal estimation of an unknown unitary.
+On the other hand in~\cite{Ballester2}, it is argued that, for a restricted class of states, entangled measurements did not provide an advantage for phase estimation in the studied cases.
+Very recently, an experiment employed a joint measurement of phase and phase diffusion as an optimum measurement scheme~\cite{Vidrighin}.
+In the present article we address the need for correlations in the readout procedure for estimating a single real parameter.
+That is, the need for entangling measurements to produce a suitable $p_\phi(x)$.
 Specifically, we show that for some correlated probe states a coherent quantum readout procedure yields a better estimate for the parameter of interest than an adaptive classical readout procedure.
 We begin by defining coherent and adaptive measurements below.
-However, for simplicity's sake we only consider a bipartite probe for now and address the general multipartite case at the end of the Letter.
+However, for simplicity's sake we only consider a bipartite probe for now and address the general multipartite case at the end of the article.